Ibrahim Shema: Governor of Katsina State

 Ibrahim Shema was elected as a Governor of Katsina State on 12 April 2007, as successor to Umaru Yar'Adua, who had been elected president.
 He took office on 29 May 2007.

-Shema has been described as a "stingy governor", for his refusal to open the State's vault for Katsina politicians, a characteristic he shares with his predecessor, Umaru Musa Yar'adua.

 Shema was re-elected for another four-year term on 28 April 2011, running on the People's Democratic Party (PDP) political party.
 Shema won 1,027,912 votes, followed by Masari of the Congress for Progressive Change (CPC) political party with 555,769 votes.
 The Action Congress of Nigeria (ACN) candidate came third with 19,990 votes.

 Criticisms

 A PDP leader in Katsina, Tasiu Umar Mashi, died in November 2009, in the office of the Katsina State Commissioner of Police, Danazumi Doma.
 Controversy over the circumstances leading to his death stirred up tensions between rival PDP factions, one supporting Shema and the other led by the Minister of Agriculture and Water Resources, Dr. Abba Sayyadi Ruma.
 In December 2010, Shema again won the Peoples democratic party's governorship primaries, in a contest in which he was the only candidate.